7 Houseplants That Are Not Poisonous To Cats (With Images)

 This can be tricky if you don’t know where to start.
 There are so many options out there — especially since working from home has become increasingly popular this year.
 You need to know the houseplants that are not poisonous to cats and steer away from the toxic ones.
 Yup, this is easier said than done.

 But don’t worry, we’re here to take the pressure off.
-Even though we can’t talk about every single safe plant today, we’re going to give you a bunch of options to choose from.
-You’re bound to find something that suits your interior design.
+Even though we can’t talk about every single safe plant today, we’re going to give you a bunch of options to choose from – you’re bound to find some idea that appeals to your interior design aesthetic.

 What makes a plant toxic to cats?